JohnSnowLabs/spark-nlp-workshop/products/sagemaker/models/JSL-Medical-Reasoning-LLM-32B/outputs/README.md

 #### 1. Chat Completion

 **Description:**
-The chat completion response contains the model’s reply to a series of input messages (e.g., from "system" and "user" roles), as shown in the user’s example payload.
+The chat completion response contains the model's reply to a series of input messages (e.g., from "system" and "user" roles), as shown in the user's example payload.

 **Fields:**